CoderKider/Light-web/README.md

 # Light-web
-this Readme.md is made for hacktoberfest participation
+This Readme.md is made for hacktoberfest PRS